Skip to main content

 caution

-Note: When creating relationship tuples for OpenFGA make sure to use unique ids for each object and user within your application domain.
-We're using first names and simple ids to just illustrate an easy-to-follow example.
+When creating relationship tuples for OpenFGA, use unique ids for each object and user within your application domain.
+We're using first names and simple ids to as an easy-to-follow example.

 OpenFGA Concepts